-Want to slim down while making your complexion radiant?
-Try the 30-day food plan called Whole30, in which you’ll eliminate the processed foods that most commonly cause inflammation, skin breakouts and that logy feeling.
+Whole30 has gained a cult following for its ability to help people slim down and get a glowing complexion.
+But those perks come with some sacrifices: The 30-day food plan requires you to eliminate the processed foods that most commonly cause inflammation, skin breakouts and that general logy feeling.
 Whole30 plan creators say it takes 30 days to stop eating the wrong foods, but who wants to prep all their own meals for a whole month?
-Here are seven bistros where you can ditch grain, dairy, sugar and alcohol (ooph, really?) and still have a delish meal.
+Here are 14 spots (all offering take-out and delivery) where you can ditch grain, dairy, sugar and alcohol, and still have a delish meal.

 This bright little grab-and-go Santa Monica eatery has innovative wraps where veggies—not bread—hold everything together.
-The Asian-inspired Sweet Chicken wrap has organic chicken, carrots, celery, onion and cauliflower, all wrapped in nori.
-Ask for them to make one up special for you sans rice and fish sauce, which has a teensy amount of forbidden sugar.
+The Asian-inspired salmon macro has vegetables, sesame seeds and wild salmon all wrapped in nori.
+Ask for your server to make one up special for you sans rice.
+Now open for pick-up and delivery.

 1518 Montana Ave., Santa Monica; 310-395-5937 or kyesmontana.com

 This gluten-free organic restaurant is a great option for anyone on any type of healthy eating plan thanks to the website’s helpful ingredient list, letting you know exactly which menu items contain gluten, dairy, soy, onion, garlic, eggs or refined sugar.
 Whether you opt for one of their tasty wraps (wrapped in an organic collard green leaf and served with a side of slaw) or hearty platters (we like the grass-fed beef option with shredded cabbage and carrot), you won’t be disappointed.
 Available for pick-up or delivery.

 701 N Western Ave.; 323-672 8003 or thepaleopeople.com